montagejs/minit/README.markdown

 -----

 The minit package exports a create function that accepts a template name and an options object.
-The available options are the same as the command line options except that the key are camel cased (--package-home becomes packageHome).
+The available options are the same as the command line options except that they are camel cased (--package-home becomes packageHome).
 The create function returns a promise.

 ```javascript